Available 24h

 Description

-There are many different styles characterizing antique furniture, but we can highlight a few of the most important.
+There are many different styles characteristic of antique furniture, but we can highlight a few of the most important.
 Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style prevailed.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
-The next style is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to shine with splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive.
+Brown stains, cornices, sturdy bases, and reliefs were used.
 It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of credenzas or broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture, taking inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion’s paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Manufacturer information